 Goodale Park (120 West Goodale Boulevard) is tucked between Victorian Village and the Short North.
 It's Columbus' oldest park.
 Surprisingly, it's also one of the oldest parks in the United States.

 Goodale Park is perfectly located to be the hub of activity that it is.
 There are picnic areas, basketball and tennis courts, and -- in the Dennison Ave parking lot -- recycling bins.
 Bands play everything from classical music to pop, reggae, jazz, military and hard rock in the historic gazebo.
 Tens of 1000s of people flock to the park for annual festivals like ComFest.
 There's also a playground, recreation center, 650 trees (169 species), and a very cool pond with loads of waterlilies.
 (It took volunteers two years to count the trees.)Continue to 5 of 9 below.

 Take 20 minutes to wander around the Topiary Garden/Deaf School Park (480 East Town Street).
 It's in the middle of downtown Columbus, behind the Columbus Metropolitan Library's main branch on Grant Street.
 Sometimes there's music, sometimes a program, but the bushes are the thing here.
 They're grown and trained to resemble George Seurat’s famous painting A Sunday Afternoon on the Isle of La Grande Jatte.
 Pretty amazing.

 Dodge Park (667 Sullivant Avenue) is on the other side of downtown Columbus.
-It has a recreation center, swimming pool, athletic fields, ball diamonds and a playground.
+It has a recreation center, swimming pool, athletic fields, ball diamonds, and a playground.
 There's also a skateboard park.
-World-class skateboarder Tony Hawk and and his father, Frank Hawk, contributed to its design.
+World-class skateboarder Tony Hawk and his father, Frank Hawk, contributed to its design.

 06 of 09